sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Private preview program information
 The private preview is only for testing.
 Please do NOT use it for your production.

 **Engagement:**  We will actively engage with you during the preview.
-At any point, feel free to connect with us for questions/concerns by creating issues in the Samples repo, confidential questions can be asked to mqttbroker@microsoft.com.
+At any point, feel free to connect with us for questions/concerns by emailing to mqttbroker@microsoft.com.

 **Feedback:**  At the end of the preview, we will capture additional feedback using this form.